 Restrictions on Access

-Boxes 1-29 of the collection are located off-site.
+The following boxes are located off-site: 1-29.
 You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Terms Governing Use and Reproduction